passport/www.passportjs.org/books/tutorials/password/verify.md

 Click "Sign in."

-Uh oh... we are informed that there's an error related to sessions.
-Next, we will fix that by [establishing a session](../session/).
+Uh oh... the app fails with an error related to sessions.
+Next, you will fix that error by configuring Passport to [establish a session](../session/).